Monday, 20 February 2023

 An SS General is escorted to his Tatra T97 staff car.
 Note that an additional headlamp has been fitted to the bonnet.

 Another Tatra T87 staff car used in SS service.
-This is how Tatras were used in military service - chauffeur driven by professional drivers for senior officers and VIPs.
+This is how Tatras were actually used - chauffeur driven by professional drivers for senior officers and VIPs.

 A Luftwaffe driver beside a very early Tatra T77.
 Note the addition of a central spotlight.